 The following passes are valid in place of the Red Rock Pass and are available at all Forest Service Gateway Visitor Centers and the Red Rock Ranger Station.
-Golden Age and Golden Access Passports allow 50 percent discount at national forest campgrounds and Red Rock District national forest day-use sites not covered by the Red
+Golden Age and Golden Access Passports allow 50 percent discount at national forest campgrounds and Red Rock District national forest day-use sites not covered by the Red Rock Pass.

-Golden Age Passport\$10 A Golden Age Passport may be purchased by any U.S. citizen or permanent resident of the United States who is at least 62 years old.
+Golden Access PassportFree A Golden Access Passport may be issued to any U.S. citizen or permanent resident of the United States who is permanently disabled and eligible for disability benefits.
 It is valid for the lifetime of the passport holder.
 It is valid for the passport holder and accompanying passengers in a private vehicle.
-Golden Age Passport holders are also eligible for free entrance to most Federal recreation areas that collect "entry" and "use" fees, including national parks, national monuments and some national forest areas.
+Golden Access Passport holders are also eligible for free entrance to most Federal recreation areas that collect "entry" and "use" fees, including national parks, national monuments and some national forest areas.